 After LSU beat Texas A&M to finish Orgeron’s brief 2016 season 4-2, it was Kelly wedged between Coach O and the LSU football team singing the alma mater to fans inside Tiger Stadium.
 LSU made him their full-time head football coach after that.

 Things are good for the Orgerons now.
-A national title.
+A national title that required wins over Alabama and Clemson last season.
 Three healthy sons.
 Ed Orgeron is at the top of his profession in the SEC with Kelly Orgeron by his side.

 Their story, though, provides a meaningful lesson: never judge a tiger by its stripes.